Skip to main content

 • Liquidation positions not liquidated in time

-• Chainlink Oracle not updatin regularly enouh
+• Chainlink Oracle not updating regularly enough

 • Keeper parameters outside of bounds / abnormal